ciresiemanym/platform-documentation/docs/vlmd-healdata-utils.md

 To get started, you will need to navigate to your computer’s **command-line interface**, or CLI.
 On macOS, this is known as **Terminal**.
 For Windows and PC users, your command-line interface may be **PowerShell** or **Command Prompt**.

 ### Python

 The HEAL Data Utilities is built on Python, a widely used programming language that may   already be installed on your computer.

 While the HEAL Data Utilities should be compatible with most versions of Python, you can download the latest version of Python [here](https://www.python.org/downloads/)

-Once you have opened the command-line interface, you can now begin following the steps outlined below.
+Once you have opened the command-line interface and installed Python, you can now begin following the steps outlined below.

-## 2. Set Up a Virtual Environment
+## 1. Set Up a Virtual Environment

 We highly recommend installing the HEAL Data Utilities in a virtual environment, since there are several software dependencies that will be installed along with `healdata-utils`.
 A virtual environment will allow you to successfully install these packages without affecting other software already installed on your computer.
 The following steps will walk you through this process.
 You can learn more about creating virtual environments with Python [here](https://docs.python.org/3/library/venv.html).